 FEEL CONFIDENT WITH OUR BIRTH & PARENTING COURSE.

-Our courses (online and in-person) are carefully designed to give parents-to-be time to explore the many issues and questions about pregnancy, birth and early parenthood as part of a friendly and supportive peer group, usually with due dates around the same time.
+Our Birth and Parenting courses (online and in-person) are carefully designed to give parents-to-be time to explore the many issues and questions about pregnancy, birth and early parenthood as part of a friendly and supportive peer group, usually with due dates around the same time.
 They perfectly complement both physiotherapy sessions and a hospital class or visit.
 Sessions involve a mix of discussion, information and practical activities in a relaxed small-group environment.
 We usually have 1 or 2 courses for first-time parents starting every month and we recommend that you book early to avoid disappointment.

 Our aim is to help you to make informed decisions during pregnancy and birth, communicate more effectively with health professionals and look forward to birth and early parenthood with confidence.